jburse/jekejeke-samples/README.md

 # Issues and Contributing

 Feel free to fork for non-commercial attributed use.
-There are is no warranty for the samples, you might try a pull request if you find issues, but there is also no service agreement.
+There is no warranty for the samples.
+You might try a pull request if you find issues, but there is also no service agreement by us.
 Note also that Jekejeke is a trademark.

 Jan Burse, 21.08.2016